101 Bradley Place, Suite 211B.

 Partnered with the National Board of Forensic Evaluators (NBFE).

-This workshop has been approved for 2 (General) hours of continuing education with the Florida Board of Clinical Social Work, Marriage & Family Therapy, & Mental Health Counseling and the Florida Board of Psychology, CE Broker Tracking #20-1049420 (CE Broker Provider BAP #820).
+This workshop has been approved for 2 (General) hours of continuing education with the Florida Board of Clinical Social Work, Marriage & Family Therapy, & Mental Health Counseling and the Florida Board of Psychology.

 Click here to join/learn more about our association today!